 Tuition Fees (19+): £1500.00

 You will be expected to supply and wear personal protective equipment (workshop uniform) when carrying out practical activities in the workshops, which should consist of black steel toe cap safety boots and plain navy overalls.
-There should be no deviation from the colour scheme and the kit is expected to cost between £45 and £50.
+The kit is expected to cost between £30 and £45.

 If the course is longer than one year the total fees are for the first year only and further fees may apply in future years.
 All fees are based on a ‘home’ learner status.
 Please contact us for information on overseas fees.